 You can not enter the Inca Trail without hiring a registered tour company.
 You must hike the Inca Trail with a tour guide, chef, and porters.

-Inca Trail Travel Information
+Inca Trail travel information

-The Inca Trail, which is well-known around the world, begins at Kilometer 82 in Piscacucho Village located in the Sacred Valley of Cusco, Peru.
+The Classic Inca Trail hike to Machu Picchu, which is well-known around the world, begins at Kilometer 82 - Piscacucho Village, located in Ollantaytambo district, Urubamba Province, in the Sacred Valley of Cusco, Peru.

-After the spanich conquest, this trail was lost for many year together with Machu Picchu.
-It was re-discovered in 1915 by an American named Hiram Bingham III.
-Today, the Inca Trail is now one of the most famous tourist destinations in Peru.
+After the Spanish conquest, this trail was lost for many years with Machu Picchu, and it was re-discovered in 1911 by an American,Hiram Bingham III,during his expeditions to Peru, searching for the Lost City of the Incas.
+Today, the Inca Trail and Machu Picchu are some of Peru's most famous tourist destinations.

 • The wet season runs from November to March